 Current Construction Conditions

 The areas in gray shown on the map below indicate areas closed for revitalization.
-Please note this includes the FDM, Tank Park, Playground, *Picnic Area and parts of the gardens just west of the Robert R. McCormick House.
+Please note this includes the Playground, *Picnic Area and parts of the gardens just west of the Robert R. McCormick House.
 Read more about the project below the map.

-*Effective immediately, the entire picnic area is closed.
-This doesn't mean you can't still picnic at Cantigny.
+**We have reopened a large portion of the picnic area.
+However, not all of it has been completed.
 We've added a coal receptacle and tables near the **Red Bandshell, so you may grill there.
-If you just want to enjoy a picnic without grilling, feel free to lay a blanket in the Allee behind the McCormick Museum or in the Parade Field in front of the Visitors Center. **Be advised there may be events in the Red Bandshell that could impact your picnic.
+If you just want to enjoy a picnic without grilling, feel free to lay a blanket in the Parade Field in front of the Visitors Center. **Be advised there may be events in the Red Bandshell OR Parade Field that could impact your picnic.
 Please check our calendar of events for dates and times.

 Building the future of Cantigny Park